 “Energizing, dynamic, electrifying, inspiring, experimental.”

 Those were just a few of the words attendees used to describe Annual Forum 2015 – Philanthropy 2.0: Radical Collaboration, and we couldn’t agree more!
 At Annual Forum 2015, we asked you to join us as we imagine, create and innovate a new future of philanthropy with donors and nonprofits working together in authentic, trusting and collaborative partnership, for the greater good.
-This year’s theme, Radical Collaboration, encouraged attendees to not only attend, but to participate.
+This year’s theme, Radical Collaboration, encouraged attendees to not only attend but to participate.

 Re-live the Annual Forum 2015 experience with our Annual Forum video, attendee tweets, event photos, and more!

 With help from SPARKit, a mobile pop-up park that encourages creative exchange through games, art-making, and a festive atmosphere, and DJ extraordinaire Lizzy Shramko, we hosted our first session of the day, Making New Connections, a fun and engaging networking hour.
 Radical collaboration requires a first step, an initial introduction, a space and place to find common ground.
-At Annual Forum 2015, attendees where challenged to take the first step and meet someone new.
+At Annual Forum 2015, attendees were challenged to take the first step and meet someone new.

 “It was a great way to start the forum.
 Awesome vibe!”

 Attendees were then invited to pause, listen and learn at our second session of the day, Radical Collaboration in Action.
-To set the stage, Dameun Strange, a Ron McKinley Philanthropy Fellow at the Bush Foundation, shared his perspective on collaboration, jazz music and leadership.
+To set the stage, Dameun Strange, a Ron McKinley Philanthropy Fellow at the Bush Foundation, shared his perspective on collaboration, jazz music, and leadership.

 Dameun and Khalil Brewington, who together make up KBDS, then shared a LIVE, musical, radical collaboration, creating a piece of music inspired by the day.